mrkkrj/TrianglePP/docs/README.md

  - library without sanity checks for *maximum performance* for this the *TRIANGLE_NO_TRILIB_SELFCHECK* define must be set when compiling TrianglePP

+### Branches
+The Demo App GUI program was recently ported to Qt6.
+For that the Qt5 version of the repository was placed on a separate branch, which isn't planned to be maintained.
+Thus there will be no backports of fixes or new features for **both** *TrianglePP* library **and** the *Demo App* on the Qt5 branch if not explicitely requested by the users!

 ## File I/O